emptymonkey/ctty/README.md

 Notes:

- * Only the file descriptors that are pointing to the ctty are listed.
+ * Only the file descriptors that are pointing to the processes controlling tty are listed.
  * If you run _ctty_ without any arguments, it will attempt to return the results for all ttys.
 (This will probably fail for most ttys unless you are root.)
  * The -v switch will give a different output format that is a bit easier to read, though much longer and not fit for scripting.

 ## _libctty_ Usage ##

 This is best documented inside the source code.
 However, as a quick overview, _libctty.h_ defines the following interfaces:

 ```
 /* ctty_get_name() is used to discover the controlling tty for a process. */
 char *ctty_get_name(int pid);